-We recently laid solid stone steps connecting our new pool area to our existing sidewalk.
+We recently laid natural stone steps connecting our new pool area to our existing walkway.
 At first glance, a project like this looks pretty simple.
 At least, that’s what we thought!
 That is until we tried to move one of the stones.
 These things weigh 450 lbs each, which made this project one of the most challenging things I’ve ever done.
 But it is doable!
 In this article, I’m going to show you how we did it and what you need to know going into a project like this.

 Materials & Tools